 - Once you entered the server details click “OK” to close the window.

-Close all your Chrome browser windows and reopen the browser.
-Now try opening your website which should open fast without showing any “Resolving host” messages in the status bar.
-All the sites will be loaded comparatively faster than before and you can open the sites properly in Firefox and Internet explorer also.
+Close all your browser windows and reopen the browser.
+Now try opening your website which should open faster without showing any messages like “Resolving host” or “Waiting for cache” in status bar.
+All sites will be loaded comparatively faster than before and you can open the sites properly in all browsers like Edge, Chrome and Firefox.

 Leave a Reply